BY LAURA CORLEY

 Macon’s Rose Hill Cemetery, the Ocmulgee Heritage Trail, Fort Hawkins and Amerson Park will soon be seen by visitors who never have to step foot in the city.

-Earlier this month, a virtual hike of the Ocmulgee National Monument was captured by a Google Street View Trekker -- a 45-pound wearable backpack with an attached pole that’s topped with a green sphere that holds eight cameras.
-The odd-looking contraption was on loan from the information super giant to the Ocmulgee National Monument Association, a nonprofit that aims to bring recognition to the park.
+Earlier this month, a virtual hike of the Ocmulgee Mounds National Historical Park was captured by a Google Street View Trekker -- a 45-pound wearable backpack with an attached pole that’s topped with a green sphere that holds eight cameras.
+The odd-looking contraption was on loan from the information super giant to the Ocmulgee Mounds National Historical Park Association, a nonprofit that aims to bring recognition to the park.

 “Google actually asked us if we could help them out and map a few trails around Macon,” Billie Coleman, public relations manager for the association, said in an email.